 Teaching Subjects have discipline-specific requirements and prospective applicants are advised to check the requirements for a specific subject area by consulting the following:

-- Curricular Subject Requirements Registration: Registration
+- Curricular Subject Requirements Registration: Registration.

-- Subject Declaration Forms Link (including a self-assessment checklist of whether you meet the requirements for your subject area): Subject Forms
+- Subject Declaration Forms Link (including a self-assessment checklist of whether you meet the requirements for your subject area): Subject Forms.

-Please be advised the Teaching Council does not pre assess qualifications for individuals who are applying for the PME Art & Design and it is up to applicants to self-assess their qualifications to ensure they meet the requirements for the PME Art & Design providers and the Teaching Council.
+Please be advised the Teaching Council does not pre-assess qualifications for individuals who are applying for the PME Art & Design and it is up to applicants to self-assess their qualifications to ensure they meet the requirements for the PME Art & Design providers and the Teaching Council.

 English Language Requirements

-Applicants that are non-native speakers of the English language must meet the university approved English language requirements.
+Applicants who are non-native speakers of the English language must meet the university-approved English language requirements.
 Vsit our PG English Language Requirements page for more information.

 Fees and Costs

-If your course required a deposit, that figure will be deducted from your second semester fee payment in January.
+If your course requires a deposit, that figure will be deducted from your second-semester fee payment in January.

-Fees for EU students are payable in two equal instalments.
-First payment at registration in August and the second in January.
+Fees are payable in two equal instalments.
+First payment is at registration and the balance usually by the end of January.

 How can I pay?

-How Do I Apply
+How To Apply

-- Original qualification documents listed on your application including transcripts of results from institutions other than UCC
+- Original qualification documents listed on your application including transcripts of results from institutions other than UCC.

-- Any supplementary forms requested for your course.
+- Any supplementary items requested for your course if required.

-Please use our web enquiry form to contact us.
+Any questions?
+Use our web enquiry form to contact us.

 Additional Requirements (All Applicants)